A trilogy of plays by Alan Ayckbourn

 The Norman Conquests in-the-round

 The Norman Conquests is a trilogy of interconnecting plays which look at the events of one family weekend from hilariously different viewpoints.
-Now you can match this experience by seeing the plays from a new perspective, and be even closer to all the action.
+Now you can match this experience by seeing the plays from a new perspective, and be even closer to all the action in our Terrace Seats.

 With their overlapping stories and ensemble of actors, why not make a day of it and enjoy all three of The Norman Conquests on one of our Trilogy Days?